MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-database-transact-sql-set-options.md

 ### Remarks
 Cached result set is reused for a query if all of the following requirements are all met:

-1. The user executing the query has access to all the tables referenced in the query.
+1. The user who's running the query has access to all the tables referenced in the query.
 1. There is an exact match between the new query and the previous query that generated the result set cache.
 1. There is no data or schema changes in the tables where the cached result set was generated from.